Everything You Need to Know to Plan Your Trip to the Tennis US Open!

 Location of the Tournament

 What is now the US Open began in Newport, Rhode Island, in 1881 but was soon moved to New York state.
-It was not referred to as the US Open until 1968. Ā Since 1978 it has been in its current location in the New York City borough of Queens in Flushing Meadow at the Billie Jean King National Tennis Center.
+It was not referred to as the US Open until 1968.
+Since 1978, it has been in its current location in the New York City borough of Queens in Flushing Meadow at the Billie Jean King National Tennis Center.
 The 1964 World’s Fair was held on the grounds.
 Queens is on Long Island across the East River from Manhattan.

 The Billie Jean King National Tennis Center

 There are also the reasonably large Grandstand Stadium and the Louis Armstrong Stadium with a retractable roof.
 Some of the best games I have seen have been in these smaller stadiums that offer some general seating and where, with patience and planning, you can be closer to these tennis all-stars.
-The Louis Armstrong Stadium general admission areas are generally shaded, a big plus for me.
+The Louis Armstrong Stadium general admission areas are generally shaded, which is a big plus for me.
 There are also many side courts where you can find great games.
 The Center also has numerous restaurants, stores, and vendor areas where you can have fun playing games or testing your serve.

 The official drink of the games- a refreshing Honey Deuce